Features of the CleanTalk Security Plugin

 Backend PHP logs

-With the Collect and send PHP logs option enabled you can see your backend PHP logs in the CleanTalk Dashboard.
+With the Collect and send PHP logs option enabled, you can see your backend PHP logs in the CleanTalk Dashboard.
 You can read more here.

 Malware Auto-Cure